Palestinians call for evacuating Gaza's largest hospital as Israel and Hamas battle just outside

 Israel says its claims of a Hamas command center in and beneath Shifa are based on intelligence but has not provided visual evidence to support them.
 Denying the claims, the Gaza Health Ministry says it has invited international organizations to investigate the facility.

-On Monday, the military released footage of a children’s hospital in Gaza City that its forces entered over the weekend, showing weapons it said it found inside, as well as rooms in the basement where it believes militants were holding hostages.
+On Monday, the military released footage of a children’s hospital in Gaza City that its forces entered over the weekend, showing weapons it said it found inside, as well as basement rooms where it believes militants were holding hostages.
 The video showed what appeared to be a hastily installed toilet and ventilation system in the basement.

 The Health Ministry rejected the allegations, saying the area had been turned into a shelter for displaced people.